Scorched earth: Great Siege of Malta

 In early 1565, Grandmaster Jean Parisot de Valette ordered the harvesting of all the crops in Malta, including unripened grain, to deprive the Ottomans of any local food supplies since spies had warned of an imminent Ottoman attack.
 Furthermore, the Knights poisoned all of the wells with bitter herbs and dead animals.
 The Ottomans arrived on 18 May, and the Great Siege of Malta began.
 The Ottomans managed to capture one fort but were eventually defeated by the Knights, the Maltese militia and a Spanish relief force.

 17th century

 Thirty Years' War

 In 1630, Field-Marshal General Torquato Conti was in command of the Holy Roman Empire's forces during the Thirty Years' War.
 Forced to retreat from the advancing Swedish army of King Gustavus Adolphus, Conti ordered his troops to burn houses, destroy villages and cause as much harm generally to property and people as possible.:

 To revenge himself upon the Duke of Pomerania, the imperial general permitted his troops, upon his retreat, to exercise every barbarity on the unfortunate inhabitants of Pomerania, who had already suffered but too severely from his avarice.
 On pretence of cutting off the resources of the Swedes, the whole country was laid waste and plundered; and often, when the Imperialists were unable any longer to maintain a place, it was laid in ashes, in order to leave the enemy nothing but ruins.

+Swedish Deluge

+From 1655 to 1660, the Swedish army robbed Poland of her most precious goods – thousands of works of art, books and valuables.
+Almost all cities, towns, castles and churches in locations where Swedish troops were stationed were destroyed, and in guides to many Polish towns and cities one can find notes that read "object destroyed during Swedish invasion".
+Of all major cities of the country, only Lwów and Gdańsk were not destroyed, and when Swedish soldiers were unable to steal an item, they would destroy or burn it.
+In ruins were castles, palaces, churches, abbeys, towns and villages.
+As a result of the Swedish invasion, few pre-Baroque buildings remained in Poland.
+An estimated 3 million died.